srividya1821/Bank-Churn-Analysis/README.md

 - What is the customer count for the highest products sold?
 - What is the number of top-performing customers?
 - Trends in customer churn and retention over time.
-- Number of products sold by month and category?
+- Number of products sold by month and category.
   ## Process
 - Get the business requirement document and understand the business objective and Data.
 - Collect the data in different formats.